In the Flat Field: Critical reception

-While In the Flat Field received positive reviews in fanzine publications, the album was "absolutely slated" by the British weekly music press, according to Bauhaus biographer Ian Shirley.
-NME described the album as "nine meaningless moans and flails bereft of even the most cursory contour of interest, a record which deserves all the damning adjectives usually levelled at grim-faced 'modernists'".
-Reviewer Andy Gill then ultimately dismissed them as "a hip Black Sabbath".
+While In the Flat Field received positive reviews in fanzine publications, the album was "absolutely slated" by the British weekly music press according to Bauhaus biographer Ian Shirley.
+Andy Gill of NME described the album as "nine meaningless moans and flails bereft of even the most cursory contour of interest, a record which deserves all the damning adjectives usually levelled at grim-faced 'modernists,'" ultimately dismissing them as "a hip Black Sabbath".
 Dave McCullough of Sounds was also negative: "No songs.
 Just tracks (ugh).
 Too priggish and conceited.
 Sluggish indulgence instead of hoped for goth-ness.
 Coldly catatonic."

 The American Trouser Press, however, described it as "a dense, disjointed patchwork of sounds and uncertain feelings, supported by a pressured, incessant beat.
 Delving deep into the dark side of the human psyche, Bauhaus conjures up unsettling images of a world given over to death and decay."

-In his AllMusic retrospective review, Raggett praised the album, writing "few debut albums ever arrived so nearly perfectly formed". while Treble's Jeff Terich described the songs as "twisted, glam-inspired post-punk raveups".
+In his AllMusic retrospective review, Ned Raggett praised the album, writing that "few debut albums ever arrived so nearly perfectly formed". while Treble's Jeff Terich described the songs as "twisted, glam-inspired post-punk raveups".
 Jonathan Selzer of Classic Rock magazine described the album as "remarkably self-possessed, a distillation of influences down to a potent curtains-drawn universe of Bauhaus's own."

 Legacy

 AllMusic's Raggett wrote: "In the Flat Field practically single-handedly invented what remains for many as the stereotype of goth music—wracked, at times spindly vocals about despair and desolation of many kinds, sung over mysterious and moody music".
 In 2012, Sonic Seducer ranked In the Flat Field at No. 4 on its list of "10 Key Albums for the Gothic Scene", calling it a work that had shattered outdated ideas of rock music.
 Music author Dave Thompson described it as "one of the most courageous albums of the age."
 Writing for Louder Than War, John Robb noted it as "a staple record for the true post-punk scene".
-American musician and audio engineer, Steve Albini, from the industrial rock band Big Black called the album a "masterpiece".
+American musician and audio engineer Steve Albini called the album a "masterpiece" in a 2020 interview.

 In the Flat Field was listed in Tom Moon's 2008 book 1,000 Recordings to Hear Before You Die.

 In 2020, Rolling Stone included the album at No. 61 on its list of "The 80 Greatest Albums of 1980".